Opcode: contains_label

 Description

 Attempts to call the container associated with label_name that must begin with a caret; the caret indicates that the label is allowed to be accessed by contained entities.
 It will evaluate to the return value of the call.
 If params is specified, then it will pass those as the params on the scope stack.
-If operation_limit is specified, it represents the number of operations that are allowed to be performed.
-If operation_limit is 0 or infinite, then an infinite of operations will be allotted to the entity, but only if its containing entity (the current entity) has infinite operations.
-If max_node_allocations is specified, it represents the maximum number of nodes that are allowed to be allocated, limiting the total memory.
-If max_node_allocations is 0 or infinite, then there is no limit to the number of nodes to be allotted to the entity as long as the machine has sufficient memory, but only if the containing entity (the current entity) has unlimited memory access.
-If max_opcode_execution_depth is 0 or infinite and the caller also has no limit, then there is no limit to the depth that opcodes can execute, otherwise max_opcode_execution_depth limits how deep nested opcodes will be called.
-The parameters max_contained_entities, max_contained_entity_depth, and max_entity_id_length constrain what they describe, and are primarily useful when ensuring that an entity and all its contained entities can be stored out to the file system.
-If read_only_entities is true, it will only allow operations that read from the entity, if false, the default, it will modification operations.
+If constraints is true or an assoc, it will default all constraints to be on at reasonable values for small execution without access to any data beyond params.
+They optional key-value combinations for constraints are as follows.
+If “max_node_operations” is specified, it represents the number of operations that are allowed to be performed.
+If “max_node_operations” is 0, then an infinite of operations will be allotted, up to the limits of the current calling context.
+If “max_node_allocations” is specified, it represents the maximum number of nodes that are allowed to be allocated, limiting the total memory, up to the current calling context’s limit.
+If “max_node_allocations” is 0 and the caller also has no limit, then there is no limit to the number of nodes to be allotted as long as the machine has sufficient memory.
+Note that if “max_node_allocations” is specified while in a multithreaded environment, if the collective memory from all the executing threads exceeds the average memory specified by “max_node_allocations”, that may trigger a memory limit for the call.
+If “max_operation_depth” is 0 or infinite and the caller also has no limit, then there is no limit to the depth that opcodes can execute, otherwise “max_operation_depth” limits how deep nested opcodes will be called.
+If return_warnings is true (default is false), the result will be a tuple of the form [value, warnings, performance_constraint_violation], where warnings is a list of all warnings, and perf_constraint_violation is a string denoting the performance constraint exceeded (or .null if none)).
+The keys “read_access” and “write_access” are boolean and control whether the execution can read from or write to entities and access their relevant permissions (e.g., to load files, make system calls).
+The keys “max_contained_entities”, “max_contained_entity_depth”, and “max_entity_id_length” constrain what they describe, and are primarily useful when ensuring that an entity and all its contained entities can be stored out to the file system.
 The execution performed will use a random number stream created from the entity’s random number stream.
-If return_warnings is true, the result will be a tuple of the form [value, warnings, performance_constraint_violation], where the value at “warnings” is an assoc mapping all warnings to their number of occurrences, and the value at “perf_constraint_violation” is a string denoting the constraint exceeded, or null if none.
+If return_warnings is true (default is false), the result will be a tuple of the form [value, warnings, performance_constraint_violation], where the value at “warnings” is an assoc mapping all warnings to their number of occurrences, and the value at “perf_constraint_violation” is a string denoting the constraint exceeded, or null if none.
 If return_warnings is false just the value will be returned instead of a list.

 Details